Skip to content

 Best VoIP Cordless Phones for UK Offices in 2026

-All phones below are VoIP-native (SIP), work with any cloud phone system (RingCentral, Vonage, 8×8, 3CX, Zoom Phone), and are available from UK suppliers.
+All phones below are VoIP-native (SIP).
+They work with any cloud phone system (RingCentral, Vonage, 8×8, 3CX, Zoom Phone).
+And they are available from UK suppliers.
 Every price excludes VAT.

 Yealink W73P – Best Value for General Office Use

 The Yealink W73P is a bundle: the W73H handset plus the W70B base station for around £78 from UK suppliers.
 It’s the default recommendation for small UK offices migrating from analogue cordless phones.
-The W70B base supports up to 10 handsets and 10 SIP accounts – enough for most small businesses.
+The W70B base supports up to 10 handsets and 10 SIP accounts.
+That’s enough for most small businesses.

 What we like